albrow/zoom/README.md

 Ordered generally by priority, here's what I'm working on:

-- Add a --host flag to benchmarks and tests
+- Fix bugs and improve general durability
-- Improve sort/limit/offset performance by using custom indeces
+- Add more benchmarks
-- Add Filter and Count modifiers to MultiModelQuery
+- Add godoc compatible examples in the test files
 - Support AND and OR operators on Filters
 - Support combining queries into a single transaction
 - Use scripting to reduce round-trip latencies in queries